We All Kill Time - But Rarely on Purpose

 How can I kill time productively at work without seeming distracted?

-Choose subtle organizational tasks like file cleanup, outlining upcoming work, or drafting bullet points.
+Choose subtle organisational tasks like file cleanup, outlining upcoming work, or drafting bullet points.
 These look natural and improve workflow.

 What can students do while waiting between classes?

-Review flashcards, clarify one concept deeply, plan assignments early, or consume short educational material relevant to coursework.
+Review flashcards, clarify a single concept in depth, plan assignments early, or consume short educational material relevant to the coursework.

 Is waiting time actually useful for creativity?